Bernas Coni Warren Home Page Frequently Asked Questions

 Attorneys are appointed by an 'Enduring Power of Attorney' (EPA) / 'Lasting Power of Attorney' (LPA).
 These are in a prescribed form.

-Paperwork is available from solicitors or from some stationers.
+Paperwork is available from HMRC [opens a new window/tab] or from solicitors or some stationers.
 It is wise to take legal advice on the completion of the form.

 Delegating Authority